dadou001/LaRuche/distribution/laruche/README.md

  - the [KaTex](https://khan.github.io/KaTeX/) library
  - the [highlight](https://highlightjs.org/) library

+After having cloned the repository, one can build a working distribution with the build/dist_build.sh script.

 Integration into WIMS
 --------------------------
-La Ruche will be integrated into WIMS very soon (promise on the 17 July 2017...)
+La Ruche will be integrated into WIMS very soon (promise made on July 17, 2017...)

 The OEF language
 --------------------------